keircatenation/WebCRD-documentation-list/README.md

 # sortable-documentation-list
-A sortable and filterable table of documentation using vanilla JS
+A sortable and filterable table of documentation using vanilla JS.
+[Find live here!](https://keircatenation.github.io/sortable-documentation-list/)

 ## branch: main
 An implementation using vanilla JS.